Quick Start: eCatalogs

 If you are an AEM Dynamic Media - Scene7 mode user and want to use eCatalogs, you will need to edit the pdfbrochure value in CRXDE Lite.
 To do so, in AEM, click Tools > General > CRXDE Lite .
 In the left panel navigation tree, navigate to /conf/global/settings/cloudconfigs/dmscene7/jcr:content/mimeTypes/application_pdf .
 In the lower right pane, in the Properties tab, select the jobParam row.
 Set the value for pdfbrochure from false to true .
 As in pdfbrochure=true In the upper-left corner of the CRXDE Lite page, click Save All .
 You will now be able to author eCatalogs in Dynamic Media Classic.

 This eCatalog Quick Start is designed to help you get up and running quickly with eCatalogs.
 Follow steps 1 through 7.
 After each step is a cross-reference to a topic heading where you can find more information.

 1. Uploading the PDF files

 Adobe PDF files are usually the source for an eCatalog.
 Because they are meant to be printed, PDF files usually contain CMYK images.
-The Scene7 Publishing System detects these images and converts them using a standard CMYK color profile.
+Dynamic Media Classic detects these images and converts them using a standard CMYK color profile.
 However, you may have to upload and use a custom color profile.

 Click Upload on the Global Navigation bar to start uploading PDF files or images for your eCatalog.
 You can upload files from your desktop or via FTP; FTP is recommended if you are uploading many files or files larger than 100 MB.